EliAndrewC/l7r/setting/l7r.md

 ## The Setting

-The "L7R" setting is a version of Rokugan based on how the setting is portrayed in the original L5R source books, supplemented with many additional details and some outright changes.
+The "L7R" setting is based on how the Emerald Empire of Rokugan is portrayed in the original L5R source books, supplemented with many additional details and some outright changes.

 L7R Rokugan is a "low fantasy" setting whose core conceit is **the kind of world that real historical people believed themselves to be living in**.
-Magic and gods and other supernatural things exist, but encountering them is rare.
+Magic and gods exist, but encountering the supernatural is rare.
 However, because they exist, people are justifiably superstitious, since it's difficult to tell which of your prayers and practices are helpful and which produce no effect.
-Thus, rather than focus on the supernatural, this document begins by discussing the physical, material reality of Rokugan and how it's organized.
+Thus, rather than focus on Rokugan's mythology, this document begins by discussing the physical, material reality of the Emerald Empire and how it's organized.

 Rokugan is basically "Japanese samurai culture with Chinese geography".
 Of course, "samurai culture" is reductive because it spans a thousand years and many forms of government.
-Similarly, saying "Chinese geography" isn't quite right, since Rokugan's geography doesn't look very much like China, but the phrase does convey that Rokugan is not an island surrounded on all sides by water and that it is instead a continental land mass with an eastern ocean and a population comparable to Imperial China.
+Similarly, saying "Chinese geography" isn't quite right, since Rokugan's geography doesn't look much like China, but the phrase conveys that Rokugan is not an island surrounded on all sides by water and is instead a continental land mass with an eastern ocean and a population comparable to Imperial China.

 Thus, "samurai culture on a Chinese scale" accurately summarizes Rokugan as a fantasy mix of different influences.
 The samurai influences include (both in this document and 1st edition canon L5R) Heian-period courts, Sengoku-period samurai/peasant demographics, and Tokugawa-period feudalism.
-The geography is canonically China-sized, so this document adds a Han-dynasty provincial administration, Sui-dynasty government ministries, and Tang-dynasty uniformity of local government size and structure with Song-dynasty market towns.
-This maintains the L5R source material's depiction of the relative size and power of the setting's samurai clans and families.
+The geography is canonically China-sized, so this document adds Han-dynasty provincial administration, Sui-dynasty government ministries, and Tang-dynasty uniformity of local government size and structure with Song-dynasty market towns.
+This maintains the L5R source material's depiction of the relative size and power of the setting's samurai Clans and Families.

 Specifically: Rokugan is about 1500 miles top-to-bottom and about 1000 miles across, which totals about 1,500,000 square miles.
-It has a total population of about 100,000,000 humans divided into currently 284 domains.
+It has a total population of about 100,000,000 humans divided into (currently) 284 domains.
 Samurai are about 2% of the total population, which is about 2 million people.

+### The Great Clans

+The Emperor's Imperial Families directly administer a small portion of northeastern Rokugan, and a smattering of Minor Clans dot the Empire, but most of the land in Rokugan is divided between the 7 Great Clans.
+The Clans each have their own self-conceived identities; the stalwart Crab, the refined Crane, the enigmatic Dragon, the militant Lion, the spiritual Phoenix, the underhanded Scorpion, the nomadic Unicorn.
+That said, these differences - while very real - are largely overstated.

+Every Clan must administer land, build castles, collect taxes, stockpile grain, assess tariffs, defend its borders, engage in military and political alliances, and generally participate in the Empire's feudal system to fund its elite military class.
+Naturally, there are significant cultural and political differences between the Clans (and between different Families within each Clan, different Houses within each Family, different Lineages within each House, etc).
+Many of these differences stem from deep religious or ideological convictions, but they all exist downstream of the geographic and demographic circumstances which shape the material conditions under which each Clan operates; the crops that can be grown, the distance from the capital, the natural resources available within their borders, the local climate, what specific threats they face, etc.

+The 7 Clans each possess a self-conception grounded in their individual history, legacy, strengths, and accomplishments.
+People in Rokugan often attribute these differences between the Clans to innate differences in their noble bloodlines.
+However, while family traits and traditions do matter, **every successful human institution continues to exist by adapting itself to its material circumstances**.
+Conversely, human institutions which cling to their self-identity or traditions at the expense of their political stability or military security will be replaced by their more ruthless competitors.

+In other words, each Clan perpetuates the specific behaviors and traditions which ensure their survival and continuity.
+These customs are overwhelmingly the same across the Clans, because the Clans all exist within the same feudal system and macroclimate, which imposes broadly similar constraints on every Clan.
+In other words, while many samurai would be shocked or even offended by this assertion, the Clans are far more similar than they are different.

+Of course, **there are substantial differences between the Clans**; any polity spanning thousands of miles and millions of people will contain enormous regional, political, ideological, cultural, religious, and even biological variation.
+Describing what sets each Clan apart risks reducing them to stereotypes, and while these stereotypes are based on real truths, they are nonetheless reductive to the point of potentially misleading readers about the overwhelmingly similar lives led by samurai and peasants throughout the Empire.
+Thus, rather than focus on the particular situation of each Clan, this document

 ### Hierarchies

-Most of the land in Rokugan is divided between the 7 Great Clans, though there are additional holdings administered directly by Imperial Families and a handful of Minor Clans.

-Each of the Great Clans is divided into 3-5 Great Families, of which one is the ruling family.
+Each of the Great Clans is divided into 3-5 Great Families, of which one is the ruling Family.

-Each of the Great Families has a ruling House which oversees a single domain, with the rest of the family's holdings being divided into many other domains, each ruled by a vassal House.
+Each of the Great Families has a ruling House which oversees a single domain, with the rest of the Family's holdings being divided into many other domains, each ruled by a vassal House.

 Each domain is further divided into provinces, overseen by a Provincial Governor, who lives in the provincial city, which is usually central to the province.